Hellraiser: Judgment: Critical response

 The film was favorably compared to the franchise's earlier sequels, with Brad Miska of Bloody Disgusting calling it "the most authentic Hellraiser since Bloodline."
 Collider's Haleigh Foutch praised its attempt to expand the Hellraiser universe, but found the execution sloppy due to a low budget and "pedestrian" human drama.
 Forbes critic Luke Y. Thompson wrote that it integrated the Earth and Hell scenes more effectively than previous sequels and praised the additional mythology as "the best attempt since the early, more [Clive] Barker-infused theatrical films to deliver a coherent cosmology."
 However, he criticized the suggested retail price of the release, recommending it only for Hellraiser fans.
 Although Miska found Judgment "sluggish", he noted the narrative served its purpose as a lead-in to the finale: "Everything comes full circle in the final moments, adding an entirely new dimension to the Hellraiser franchise," yet the film is "solely for Hellraiser apologists."

 Some critics deemed it the worst of the franchise, with The Irish Times' Tara Brady becoming pessimistic over the franchise's future, and Scott Weinberg of Thrillist giving up on it entirely, also noting that its reputation has decayed anyway, leaving Judgment with few potential buyers.
 Critical reviews mainly decried bland acting and storyline.
 Birth.Movies.Death's Scott Wampler was also disappointed by the lack of screentime for Pinhead, though he anticipated a future Tunnicliffe film "with a decent budget, or less meddling from the rights holders."
 Andrew Gaudion of FilmHounds additionally called it a boring copy of the 1995 thriller Seven and "half baked when it comes to constructing its central gimmick."
 He, and We Got This Covered's Matt Donato, found the police procedural elements generic and cliched, with the latter opining that the gore and Hell elements are inadequate; he called the film "one of the least realized, most throwaway" of the series.

-The film's special effects and surreal imagery received mixed reviews: Foutch and Gaudion enjoyed them, while The Guardian's Felperin calling the effects fake looking, though praised the production design; the imagery was criticized by Weinberg.
-Although IGNs William Bibbiani called the pacing "brisk," he deemed the story a faded carbon copy of other, better serial killer thrillers, and felt the new additions to the Hellraiser mythology rob the Cenobites of their deviant allure and otherworldly menace.
+The film's special effects and surreal imagery received mixed reviews.
+Foutch and Gaudion enjoyed them, while The Guardian's Felperin said the effects looked fake, though he praised the production design.
+The imagery was also criticized by Weinberg.
+Although IGNs William Bibbiani called the pacing "brisk," he deemed the story a faded carbon copy of other, better serial killer thrillers, and felt the new additions to the Hellraiser mythology robbed the Cenobites of their deviant allure and otherworldly menace.
 Wampler criticized the acting, story, and lack of screentime for Pinhead, calling the film a "mixed bag with the stuff I enjoyed ultimately outweighed by the stuff I did not."
 Steve Barton of Dread Central disagreed, stating that the acting and story are surprisingly good: "Pinhead is omnipresent, and Taylor delivers a worthy performance and is every bit as majestic as you'd hope he'd be."